Inference for Low-Rank Models: Discussion

-We introduce a key idea of removing the effect of shrinkage bias, which we call ``rotation-biasing," that applies to the present context.
+We make use of a ``rotation" argument and the structure of the low-rank matrix parameter to prove that eigenspace estimation is approximately unbiased if singular vectors are incoherent.
 Before turning to the matrix parameter setting, we introduce the main idea in the context of estimating a scalar parameter that is itself a product of two parameters.

-\subsubsection{Inference about Product Parameters}
+\subsection{Inference about Product Parameters}

 Consider the problem of estimating a scalar parameter $\theta$ that can be written as the product of another two scalar parameters: